mhcrnl/ogcalc/doc/ogcalc.rst

      (GTK_SPIN_BUTTON(spinbutton), TRUE);

 A \class{GtkSpinButton} is a numeric entry field.
-It has up and down buttons to ``spin'' the numeric value up and down.
+It has up and down buttons to "spin" the numeric value up and down.
 It is associated with a \class{GtkAdjustment}, which controls the range allowed, default value, etc..  \function{gtk\_adjustment\_new} returns a new
 \class{GtkAdjustment} object.
 Its arguments are the default value,